readyready15728/misc/amiga-emulation.md

 # Amiga Emulation
+## Getting Amiga software to run on modern hardware

 * Log in to OAGD / Open Retro on FS-UAE Launcher to gain access to the many database entries for Amiga games with their associated downloads.